ronca85/learningPixi/README.md

 WebGL already uses `x`, `y` and `z` for 3D spatial positioning, so `U` and `V` were chosen to represent `x` and `y` for 2D image textures.)

-(I'm not sure what exactly what those last two optional arguments, `batchSize` and `autoResize`, so if anyone knows, please us know in the Issues!)
+(I'm not sure what exactly what those last two optional arguments, `batchSize` and `autoDensity`, so if anyone knows, please us know in the Issues!)

 <a id='graphic'></a>
 Pixi's Graphic Primitives